transitiverobotics/transact/README.md

 We believe that robotics companies face a [make-vs-buy dilemma](https://transitiverobotics.com/blog/make-vs-buy/) and our mission is to solve this by offering a middle-ground: making it easy for them to build their own fleet management system that perfectly meets their needs.

 ## Fork
-We encourage you to[fork this repository ](https://github.com/transitiverobotics/transact/fork) and use it as a foundation stone for your awesome robotics app!
+We encourage you to [fork this repository ](https://github.com/transitiverobotics/transact/fork) and use it as a foundation stone for your awesome robotics app!

 ## Clone
 Download the app locally from your forked repo (please complete with your real company/app)